AlbertSuarez/interactive-short/README.md

 > **Note**: Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment

+Just push to `master` and it will be deploy automagically to Heroku (see this [tutorial](https://medium.com/@hellotunmbi/how-to-deploy-angular-application-to-heroku-1d56e09c5147) for knowing how to configure this).

 ## Development